 In accordance with MCoA D25, the ARDEM 2021 outlines the provisions for early physical investigation of areas of impact identified as likely to contain State significant archaeology or that will be impacted by the Project construction activities.
 GLC will manage the archaeological testing of Areas 2,3 and 4 on the Parramatta Metro Station construction site.
-Figure 9 shows the locations of the areas to be included in GLCs management.
+Figure 9 shows the indicative archaeological management zones to be included in GLCs management, however during construction programming additional subdivisions of archaeological management zones will be developed for more accurate management.